shriram272/multi_robot_cartographer/README.md

-This project deals with multi robot navigation and slam with cartographer.
+This project deals with multi robot navigation and utilizing cartographer for both localization and SLAM.

 1. Multiple turtlebots are used with different namespaces.
 2. Instead of AMCL , to achieve more accuracy cartographer was modified to use for localization.
 A improvement of approx 15% was noticed.